bitwiseshiftleft/factorio-router/README.md

 See TODO.md on the github.
 Some notable todo items:
 * Smart router requesters and providers
 * Smart router buffer stations
-* Tech icons
 * Better graphics
-* Localization
+* Localization to languages other than English
-* Startup settings to enable/disable router types
 * Integration with K2, SE, py, IR, AB, 248k, EI, etc
+* Test and polish interactions
 * Allow manual routers to request items when negative instead of positive, in the style of LTN